 BIRTH DATES ARE IMPORTANT.
-A relative who was a child between 1848 and 1864 likely won't be listed in who was a child between 1848 and 1864 likely won't be listed in this collection of landowners and tenants, but his or her parent might be.
+A relative who was a child between 1848 and 1864 likely won't be listed in this collection of landowners and tenants, but his or her parent might be.

 BROWSE AROUND.
 Once you know where your ancestor hailed from, look at landowners and tenants nearby.
-You may discover other names that sound familiar to you - possibly friends and relatives who later immigrated to the Canada, too.
+You may discover other names that sound familiar to you - possibly friends and relatives who later immigrated to the U.S., too.